ground-creative/easy-mcp-google-auth-middleware/README.md

 ```
 # app/tools/add.py

-from utils.application.logger import logger # Use to add logging capabilities
 from mcp.server.fastmcp import Context      # Use `ctx: Context` as function param to get mcp context
 from core.utils.state import global_state   # Use to add and read global vars
 from core.utils.logger import logger        # Use to import the logger instance